miketoth/toth-games/content/posts/generating-cards.md

 For an early game the excellent [game-icons.net](https://game-icons.net/) has all the images you need.
 Spend a few minutes to find some useful iconography that will make it easier for your playtesters to understand your game.
 Once you have these picked out, Andy Meneely's fantastic [Ruby library](https://github.com/andymeneely/game_icons) lets you easily pull these into the cards you've generated with Squib.

 The example code has a few images already.
 These are defined in `cardgen.rb`.
 Try changing these out with your own selections.

-**TO DO** Add note that says that recent icons may not yet be available in the library.
-**TO DO** Add example of changing out an icon.
-For example, try replacing ``in cardgen.rb with `delapouite/revolver` to get this [revolver](https://game-icons.net/1x1/delapouite/revolver.html) icon.
+For example, you can replace `lorc/broadsword` in cardgen.rb with `delapouite/revolver` to get a [gun](https://game-icons.net/1x1/delapouite/revolver.html) icon.

 ## Testing online